Raghu150999/MPTCP-video-streaming/README.md

 ## Comments
 1. Use mininet/netem for emulation
-2. On wireshark, while recording packet trace, listen on interface *any to get multiple packets
+2. On wireshark, while recording packet trace, listen on interface *any to get packets from different interfaces.

+## Disable an interface from using MPTCP
+`ip link set dev eth0 multipath off`

+*Note: here `eth0` is the interface name*

+## emulation
+`sudo tc qdisc add dev lo root netem loss 10% delay 20ms 5ms distribution pareto`